 The subdominant exponential attractor dictates that the energy density of the rolling scalar field mimics the dominant background energy density.
 Thus, the density parameter of the field is constant, given by the value \cite{Copeland:1997et,Copeland:2006wr,kostasbook}

 This provides an estimate of the moment when the originally frozen scalar field, unfreezes and begins rolling down its potential.
-Unfreezing happens when $\Omega_\phi$ (which is growing while the field is frozen, because the background density decreases with the expansion of the Universe) obtains the above value.
+Unfreezing happens when $\mathit{\Omega}_\phi$ (which is growing while the field is frozen, because the background density decreases with the expansion of the Universe) obtains the above value.

-However, after unfreezing, the field soon experiences the full exp(exp) steeper than exponential potential so, it does not follow the subdominant attractor any more but it free-falls,\footnote{i.e. its energy density is dominated by its kinetic energy density only.} such that its density scales as \mbox{$\rho_\phi\simeq\frac12\dot\phi^2\propto a^{-6}$}, until it refreezes at a larger value $\phi_F$.
+However, after unfreezing, the field soon experiences the full exp(exp) steeper than exponential potential so, it does not follow the subdominant attractor any more but it free-falls, \textit{i.e.}, its energy density is dominated by its kinetic component, such that its density scales as \mbox{$\rho_\phi\simeq\frac12\dot\phi^2\propto a^{-6}$}, until it refreezes at a larger value $\phi_F$.
 This value is estimated as follows.

 In free-fall, the slope term in the equation of motion \eqref{KG} of the field is negligible, so that the equation is reduced to \mbox{$\ddot\phi+3H\dot\phi\simeq0$}, where $H=2/3t$ after equality.
 The solution is